Santigold: 2022–present: Spirituals

-After a 4-year musical hiatus, Santigold reemerged in May 2022 with "High Priestess", the lead single from her fourth album Spirituals.
+After a four-year musical hiatus, Santigold reemerged in May 2022 with "High Priestess", the lead single from her fourth album, Spirituals.
 She released "Ain't Ready" in June and announced the title of the album.
 Spirituals was recorded with familiar collaborators such as Rostam Batmanglij, Boys Noize, Nick Zinner and Dre Skull, as well as new collaborations with Illangelo, Lido and SBTRKT.
-Two other singles "Nothing" and "Shake" were released ahead of the album.
-Spirituals was released worldwide on CD and picture disc vinyl LP.
+Two other singles, "Nothing" and "Shake", were released ahead of the album.
+Spirituals was released worldwide on CD and picture-disc vinyl LP.

-Upon its release in September 2022, Spirituals received favorable reviews: NME rated it 4 out of 5 stars saying that "fearless sonic pioneer leads the pack once again", and The Telegraph wrote that it was a "tonally consistent" record in a 8 out of 10 review.
-The Guardian hailed it as "a winding journey through a landscape of loneliness, triumph and rage, inspired by African American folk song" and rated 4 out 5 stars.
+Upon its release in September 2022, Spirituals received favorable reviews: NME rated it 4 out of 5 stars, saying that "fearless sonic pioneer leads the pack once again", and The Telegraph wrote that it was a "tonally consistent" record in an 8 out of 10 review.
+The Guardian hailed it as "a winding journey through a landscape of loneliness, triumph and rage, inspired by African American folk song" and rated it 4 out 5 stars.

+In 2024, she toured in the US and Canada in August and September.